Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 Some other important differences between the Stack and the Heap.
 The Stack is more limited in size, you should try to avoid storing large amounts of data here (even if the size is known).
-Creating memory on the Heap takes longer than creating it on the Stack, this is because you have to communicate your requirements to the operating system which and wait for it to get back to you with that allocation.
+Creating memory on the Heap takes longer than creating it on the Stack, this is because you have to communicate your requirements to the operating system and wait for it to get back to you with that allocation.
 This doesn't take too long, but one thing to watch out for is repeatedly increasing the amount you need.
 If you create a string of a certain size, then ask for more memory (eg, by appending more data to it), then in the background Rust will ask the operating system for a new, larger block of memory,